Juvenile Arthritis

 E, the day we hit the $15,000 mark on fundraising

-This year we helped support the mission of the Arthritis Foundation by raising funds and participating in the Arthritis Walk.
-The walk took place on April 30th 2011 and our team raised over $17,000 dollars towards Arthritis research and education.
+Every year we help support the mission of the Arthritis Foundation by raising funds and participating in the Arthritis Walk.
+Over the last 3 walks we have raised over $30,000 for Arthritis research and education.
 We are devoted to make sure our baby girl, and others like her, will ALWAYS be able to dance.

 Because really, doesn’t she deserve a cure?